Svaught598/WetLabApp/README.md

-# WetLabApp
+## WetLabApp

-This app is made with the intention of speeding up lab work by creating a set of simple calculation tools that can be easily navigated and understood.
+Using Kivy & KivyMD, this app is being designed with the intention of speeding up lab work by creating a set of simple calculation tools that can be easily navigated and understood.
+My research in Materials Science require that I perform tedious approximations for solution concentration, film thickness, inter-particle spacing, etc. The purpose of this app is to speed experimental work with quick estimations.
+At the time of writing, the project is only partially finished.

-### Current Features
-- Navigation menu
-- Solution calculator
-- Ability to add/delete/save solvent & material information
-- Thickness approximation of films for dropcast

-### Future Features
-- Thickness approximation of films for different casting techniques
-- approximation of other quantities (parts per ml, solute/solvent part ratios, etc.)
-- ability to update data json files with new material informations